jarioksa/twinspan/README.md

 20 sites, 40 species
 ```
 The binary labels before species and above quadrats specify the
 grouping.
+Species names ending in capital letter `A`, `B`or `C`
+where regarded as diagnostic for these quadrat groups
+(Shimwell 1971).
 The table can be large, but you can limit the
 number of species or only list "leading species" for each group
 (most abundant and frequent in the species group), or species
 used as indicators (see `summary`) or both of these, or you